petedavisdev/petedavis.dev/_notes/blog.md

 # Blog

 ## Hi, I'm Pete Davis
  - I've started this blog to share my learning about VuePress.
-I'm currently bu and related JAMstack and UX topics.
+I'm currently building some websites in my spare time and as a fan of Vue, I've found VuePress to be the perfect way to create JAMstack sites with great User Experience (UX) and Developer DX.
 You will find how-to guides and code examples from my own projects that you can use in your projects.
  - [picture]
  - I am a Front-End Architect at the Royal College of Nursing.  where I writing about front-end development and UX.
 My current passion is creating JAMstack sites with VuePress.
  -